London jury acquits Kevin Spacey of sexual assault charges on his birthday

 One of the men broke down when speaking with police as he provided details in a videotaped interview about the oral sex incident that he said he’d never told anyone before.
 Another man said he was angry about the abuse that occurred sporadically over several years and began to drink and work out more to cope with it.

-Spacey choked up and became teary eyed in the witness box as he described the emotional and financial turmoil that the U.S. accusations brought and the barrage of criticism that followed on social media.
+At times, Spacey sounded like a regular guy, speaking about how he liked to smoke marijuana but was incapable of rolling a joint and that he sought sex during lonely periods, quipping “welcome to life.”
+He insisted that being promiscuous did not make him a bad person.

+At other moments, though, it was clear this was someone from a different walk of life than the jurors.
+He talked about acting in high school with Val Kilmer, spoke about buying the most expensive Mini Cooper ever at a charity gala hosted by Elton John, and discussed how he taught Judi Dench to play table tennis while filming “The Shipping News” and later bought her a ping pong table.

-Gibbs said Spacey was being “monstered” on the internet every night and became toxic in the industry.
+Gibbs said Spacey was “monstered” on the internet every night and became toxic in the entertainment industry.

 Spacey was booted from “House of Cards” and his scenes in “All the Money in the World,” were scrubbed and he was replaced by Christopher Plummer.
 Aside from some small projects, he has barely worked as an actor in six years.